wlaschinsky/Python_projects_Engeto/README.md

     - The number of bulls (correct digit but wrong position).
 4. The game continues until the user guesses the secret number correctly (i.e., 4 cows).

-#### Skills Practiced:

-- Loops and conditional statements
-- Working with random numbers
-- String and list manipulations
-- Input validation and error handling

 ---

 Feel free to explore and review the code.